Modularising Verification Of Durable Opacity: A Modular Proof Technique

-Next, we introduce an additional action to \NOREC which abstractly models the occurrence of a crash and the following recovery operation.
-As we still assume that there is only persistent memory, the recovery part is almost empty.
-This operation has two tasks: (1) to ensure that no transaction "survives" crashes, i.e., the currently running transactions cannot continue their operations, and (2) to bring the meta data (i.e., \texttt{glb}) back to the initial state.
-Task (1) simulates crashes and (2) the following recovery operation.
-We directly give the additional operation in an IOA style, i.e., again with precondition and effect.
+First, \DNOREC has an additional operation which abstractly models the occurrence of a crash and the subsequent recovery operation.\footnote{Note that crash and recovery could be modelled as two separate operations.
+However, we expect recovery to execute in our implementation immediately after a crash and before any new transactions are started, i.e., the crash and subsequent recovery are sequential.
+Thus, we simplify the model and combine the crash and recovery operations. } In particular, it (1) simulates crashes by ensuring that no transaction ``survives'' crashes, i.e., the currently running transactions cannot continue their operations, and (2) performs a recovery to bring the metadata (in \DNOREC, \texttt{glb}) back to the initial state.
+As discussed above, in \DNOREC, we assume that the heap is persistent, thus the recovery part is almost empty.
+We give this additional operation directly as an IOA action: